 - A gentle, gradual stretch is more effective than rushing or pushing through it

-- Stretch both sides, even if only one is giving you problems
+- Stretch both sides, even if only one seems to be giving you problems

 Ever notice how we often turn our feet out, or how many people sit with their legs spread out wide?
-There’s nothing wrong with that, but as I’ve explained in other posts (Slouching, Doorway, etc.), muscles get used to the way we repetitively use them.
+There’s nothing wrong with that, but as I’ve explained in other posts (Slouching, Doorway, etc.), muscles adapt to the way we repetitively use them.
 Once in a while, check in with how you are sitting or standing.
 If your feet tend to be turned out, or even if they turn in: that’s normal.
 Normal here means that everyone tends to let their feet deviate in one way or the other, but they “should” be mostly pointing forward.
-I don’t have the experience to know for certain whether simply being aware and trying to point your feet forward whenever you think of it will over time cause your foot posture to improve, but being mindful of it is the first step.
+Being mindful of your hip and leg postures can change these habits over time.

 A couple other ways to help your piriformis muscle out are to sit less often in general, and if you are sitting, don’t have your wallet or phone in your back pocket.
 This puts pressure on the muscle, which if done continuously over time, can lead to increased tension.